 Chronic Muscle Pain and Spasm

-Moderate to severe pain can be treated with pain medications such as non-steroidal anti-inflammatory drugs (NSAID’s), muscle relaxants and antiepileptic drugs.
-Your doctor may also suggest PRICE protocol (Protect, Rest, Ice application, Compression and Elevation), steroid injection at the region of pain and physical therapy to relieve joint pain and improve your daily muscle and joint function.
+Joint pain can be treated with pain and anti-inflammatory medications such as non-steroidal anti-inflammatory drugs (NSAID’s), muscle relaxants and antiepileptic drugs.
+Your doctor may also suggest physical therapy or steroid, Durolane and biological therapy injections at the region of pain to relieve joint pain and improve your daily muscle and joint function.

 If needed, you could be referred to see an Orthopaedic surgeon or Neurosurgeon.